fjarri/reikna/doc/source/introduction.rst

     True

-We have used a pre-created transformation :py:func:`~tigger.transformations.combine_complex` from :py:mod:`tigger.transformations` for simplicity; developing a custom transformation is also possible and described in :ref:`tutorial-advanced-transformation`.
+We have used a pre-created transformation :py:func:`~reikna.transformations.combine_complex` from :py:mod:`reikna.transformations` for simplicity; developing a custom transformation is also possible and described in :ref:`tutorial-advanced-transformation`.
 From the documentation we know that it transforms two inputs into one output; therefore we need to attach it to one of the inputs of ``dot`` (identified by its name), and provide names for two new inputs.

 Names to attach to are obtained from the documentation for the particular computation.
-By convention they are the same as the names of positional arguments to :py:meth:`~tigger.core.Computation.prepare_for`; for :py:class:`~tigger.matrixmul.MatrixMul` these are ``out``, ``a`` and ``b``.
+By convention they are the same as the names of positional arguments to :py:meth:`~reikna.core.Computation.prepare_for`; for :py:class:`~reikna.matrixmul.MatrixMul` these are ``out``, ``a`` and ``b``.

 In the current example we have attached the transformations to both inputs.
 Note that ``prepare_for`` has a new signature now, and the resulting ``dot`` object now works with split complex numbers.